-In general, LSM believes the gravelly soils encountered during the subgrade investigation are considered excellent for street and building construction.
-For residential structures, the excavated soils can be stockpiled and re-used on site as backfill, provided the cobble-sized (>3") particles and debris are removed.
+In general, LSM believes the granular soils encountered across the western portion of the site are considered excellent for street and building construction.
+The clay layers encountered at the subgrade elevations will require some stabilization such as the use of geosynthetics and the inclusion of a subbase course within the street typical section.
 The recommendations that follow are generic to the test pit investigations completed thus far.
 LSM recommends including a more in-depth geotechnical for individual structures, or at the very least, a geotechnical review during the residential foundation excavations to verify the soils are consistent with what is provided in this general report.
 Some locations can expect to encounter perched groundwater zones that may develop into springs upon excavation.
 French drains and sumps may be necessary in some locations.